What Is Machine Vision? Systems, Cameras & Computer Vision ML

 An overview of machine vision systems in a manufacturing environment.

-Machine vision systems utilize advanced technology that enables machines to process and interpret visual information in a manner similar to human capabilities.
+Machine vision systems utilize advanced technology that enables machines to process and interpret visual information like human capabilities.
 These systems:

-• Gather images using digital cameras positioned at various angles, ensuring accurate analysis from multiple perspectives.
+• Gather images using digital cameras positioned at various angles, with vision sensors triggering the image capture process to ensure accurate analysis from multiple perspectives.

 • Efficiently locate the position and orientation of parts.